indigo-dc/oidc-agent/gitbook/oidc-agent-server/options.md

 The default is `42424`.
 If another port is used clients have to specify it when setting the `OIDC_REMOTE_SOCK` environment variable.
 It then must be of the form `host:port`.

-### `--json`
-Enables json output for values like agent socket and pid.
-Useful when starting the agent via scripts.

 ### `--quiet`
 Silences informational messages.
 Currently only has effect on the generated